tcapelle/distributed/README.md

     wandb.init(project="distributed-example")

-# in you code, we only log if there is an active run
+# in your code, we only log if there is an active run
 if wandb.run:
     wandb.log(...)
 ```